A city of fascinating stories and restorative hot springs

 Hanamaki is famous for its hot springs and the Hanamaki Onsen area has many options, from grand resorts to rustic outdoor baths.

-Hanamaki's most fabled son is author Kenji Miyazawa.
-You can learn about him at the Kenji Miyazawa Memorial Museum .
-You can see some of his personal effects and his famous works, “Ame Ni Mo Makezu”, roughly translated as "What's a little rain?" and the children's story "Night on the Galactic Railroad", which inspired the decor of the SL Ginga .
+Hanamaki's most fabled son is author Miyazawa Kenji.
+You can learn about him at the Miyazawa Kenji Memorial Museum .
+You can see some of his personal effects and his famous works, “Ame Ni Mo Makezu”, roughly translated as "Be not defeated by the rain" and the children's story "Night on the Galactic Railroad", which inspired the decor of the SL Ginga .

 Kenji Miyazawa Dowa Mura